mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 To create the structure for our login page layout, we'll use the `Sheet` component, which is simply an HTML div that supports the global variant feature.

-Open `src/App.js`, and use this snippet to render a sheet on the screen.
+Open your `App.js` file and use this snippet to render a sheet,

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';